JuliaPy/PyCall.jl/README.md

 ## Work in Progress

 * Conversions for many more types (set, range, xrange, etc.).

-* A PyList type for no-copy sharing of Python sequence objects.

 * Better conversion of Julia exceptions to Python exceptions in callbacks.